 St. Paul’s Chapel, known as the "Little Chapel that Stood," stands directly across from the World Trade Center, and in the days and weeks following the terrorist attacks, was a sanctuary for relief workers to rest and pray.
 Millions of visitors continue to visit the site annually.

-At precisely 8:46 AM, when the first plane crashed into 1 WTC (North Tower), St. Paul’s, will ring the Bell of Hope in a pattern of “four fives,” (five strikes, repeated four times), the traditional firefighters’ salute to the fallen.
+In prior years, at precisely 8:46 AM, when the first plane crashed into 1 WTC (North Tower), St. Paul’s, rings the Bell of Hope in a pattern of “four fives,” (five strikes, repeated four times), the traditional firefighters’ salute to the fallen.
+At the same time, the change-bells of Trinity Church will toll.
 There are additional varied activities throughout the day.
 Doors open at 8am.
-RSVP: www.trinitywallstreet.org/events/day/2016-09-11
+RSVP: https://www.trinitywallstreet.org

 The Intrepid Sea, Air & Space Museum will be hosting an Unveiling & Dedication Ceremony of “Remembering Our Fallen” from New York on Saturday, September 10, 2016.